Himolde-IBE110/Labs/Security/README.md

 Open the site http://xor.pw/# .
 Test the properties of the XOR cipher by encrypting a text and decrypting the output.
 In particular, verify that: (B ⊕ A) ⊕ A = B ⊕ 0 = B

 ## Assimetric cryptography
 The RSA algorithm is an asymmetric encryption algorithm.
 Also called public-key encryption, uses two separate keys: one **public** to encrypt and one **private** to decrypt.
 Anyone in possession of the public key can encrypt a message that only the proven private key owner can read.
 RSA was the first algorithm that demonstrated this concept.
-Its security assumptions are based on complexity theory: calculating the product of two prime numbers is easy (polynomial time), but there is no efficient algorithm for factoring them back.
+Its security assumptions are based on complexity theory: calculating the product of two prime numbers is easy (polynomial time), but there is no efficient algorithm for factoring them back.You can  Choose diferent sizes for your keys (the longer, the safer) as you can see here: https://8gwifi.org/rsafunctions.jsp but remember that the assimetric cryptography is computationally demanding, thus your encryption/decryptio will be much slower with longer keys.

 ### Exercise 4: RSA encryption
 Enter the site: